qq1113009723/listmail-doc/docs/docs/content/en/configuration.md

 https://docs.docker.com/engine/reference/commandline/logs/
 ```
 sudo docker logs -f
-sudo docker logs listmail_app -t
+sudo docker logs stmails_app -t
-sudo docker logs listmail_db -t
+sudo docker logs stmails_db -t
 sudo docker logs --help
 ```
-Container info: `sudo docker inspect listmail_listmail`
+Container info: `sudo docker inspect stmails_stmails`

 Docker logs to `/dev/stdout` and `/dev/stderr`.
 The logs are collected by the docker daemon and stored in your node's host path (by default).
 The same can be configured (/etc/docker/daemon.json) in your docker daemon settings to setup other logging drivers, logrotate policy and more, which you can read about [here](https://docs.docker.com/config/containers/logging/configure/).

 ### Binary

-listmail logs to `stdout`, which is usually not saved to any file.
-To save listmail logs to a file use `./listmail > listmail.log`.
+stmails logs to `stdout`, which is usually not saved to any file.
+To save stmails logs to a file use `./stmails > stmails.log`.

-Settings -> Logs in admin shows the last 1000 lines of the standard log output but gets erased when listmail is restarted.
+Settings -> Logs in admin shows the last 1000 lines of the standard log output but gets erased when stmails is restarted.

-For the [service file](https://github.com/knadh/listmail/blob/master/listmail%40.service), you can use `ExecStart=/bin/bash -ce "exec /usr/bin/listmail --config /etc/listmail/config.toml --static-dir /etc/listmail/static >>/etc/listmail/listmail.log 2>&1"` to create a log file that persists after restarts.
-[More info](https://github.com/knadh/listmail/issues/1462#issuecomment-1868501606).
+For the [service file](https://github.com/knadh/stmails/blob/master/stmails%40.service), you can use `ExecStart=/bin/bash -ce "exec /usr/bin/stmails --config /etc/stmails/config.toml --static-dir /etc/stmails/static >>/etc/stmails/stmails.log 2>&1"` to create a log file that persists after restarts.
+[More info](https://github.com/knadh/stmails/issues/1462#issuecomment-1868501606).

 ## Time zone

-To change listmail's time zone (logs, etc.) edit `docker-compose.yml`:
+To change stmails's time zone (logs, etc.) edit `docker-compose.yml`:
 ```
 environment:
     - TZ=Etc/UTC